rpj/spring83/README.md

 ## Interacting

-Robin has an impressive demo client available [here](https://github.com/robinsloan/spring-83-spec/tree/main/demo-client).
+Robin has a truly impressive client available [online here](https://followersentinel.com/) ([GitHub](https://github.com/robinsloan/the-oakland-follower-sentinel)).
+It is the ideal way to view and post boards from and to multiple S83 hosts.
 His host is running at [https://bogbody.biz](https://bogbody.biz).

 This implementation is running at [https://0l0.lol](https://0l0.lol) and [https://spring83.rkas.net](https://spring83.rkas.net).
 If you'd like to be listed here, just send mail to include-me-s83@0l0.lol with your hex public key as the subject, or submit a PR with your key added to [`public-boards.json`](/public-boards.json).